 What is the refund policy?
 No refunds unless we feel that your child cannot protect himself.
 We must buy custom ordered equipment well before the season and have limited roster spots.

 How does the wait-list work?
 Once we close a roster, we will create a wait-list.
 Wait-listed players can be added based on positional need if a roster spot becomes available.

 Are there any volunteer requirements?
 No. However, volunteering is recommended and essential.
 There are many ways to help out with your team and/or the City Ducks organization.
 We rely on volunteers and donations to make this program a success.
 All coaches are volunteers.
 So, please don't complain to, or about them.
 Especially, if you have not volunteered yourself.
 Without volunteers and personal funding, the City Ducks would not exist.

 How is your club classified by the Internal Revenue Service?
-The City Ducks Youth Football Club is an active California Non-Profit organization & 501(c)(3) corporation.
+The City Ducks Youth Football Club is a California Non-Profit organization & 501(c)(3) corporation.
 We have NO paid employees.
 Our EIN # is available upon request.